 Learn how to make a perfect shrimp cocktail at home, including your own homemade cocktail sauce and how to cook the shrimp so that they’re tender, juicy, and delicious.

 However, if you want an ultimate shrimp cocktail, like those steakhouse appetizers, you need to do a bit more.
 Not much more, mind you.
 Homemade shrimp cocktail is still surprisingly simple to do.
-Learn everything you need to know below.
+Scroll down to read everything you need to know, or click here to jump straight down to the recipe.

 Video: How To Make Shrimp Cocktail